Big Red Envelope: Reception

 The film received a rating of 4.8 out of 10 on Douban, 8.4 out of 10 on Taopiaopiao, and 8.5 out of 10 on Maoyan.

 Viewers criticized the sexualization of Clara Lee's character, saying that she is portrayed through the male gaze as a form of male wish fulfillment.
 Critic Yuan Shan described the film as a sex comedy that values lust over love, and argued that the film's focus on sexuality detracted from its attempts at social critique.
 Viewers also complained that the romantic plot line, in which Ellie falls in love with Chen Zhong because they kiss, was unrealistic.

 Derek Elley wrote that "the droll tone of the first half gets thinner and thinner during the over-long wedding sequence and the lengthy shenanigans thereafter, with the characters evoking no real emotion by the end."

 Nonetheless, there were some positive reviews.
 Rhinoceros Entertainment wrote that while the film wasn't highbrow, it satisfied most of its audience with a story grounded in their everyday lives.

+Sequel

+A sequel, Big Red Envelope 2: Get Rich (大红包2：龙凤呈祥), was released in January 2025.